Smells Like Delish

 Fig preserve is easy to make and tastes delicious.
 This blog post will show you how to make preserves using fresh figs. You will need sugar, lemon juice, and honey.
 You can either use a stovetop saucepan or a slow cooker to cook the preserves.

-Trim the tips off the tops of each fig rinse them off.
+1. Trim the tips off the tops of each fig rinse them off.
 Quarter each fig, if they are big, cut them up a little more.
 Put them in a large mixing bowl.

-chopped fresh figs in a bowl.
+chopped fresh fruit in a bowl.

-Add the lemon juice to the bowl with the figs. Fresh lemon juice is best, but you can use bottled lemon juice also.
+1. Add the lemon juice to the bowl with the figs. Fresh lemon juice is best, but you can use bottled lemon juice also.
 The lemon juice is vital, as this is a no pectin fig preserve recipe.
-Let it sit mixed with lemon juice for about 45 minutes.

 The acid in the lemon reacts with the natural pectin in the fruit to thicken up when it cooks to a certain point.